Reasonable Adjustments for TASC external assessments

 Application forms for reasonable adjustments:

-- Form RA1 – Reasonable Adjustments Application Form
+- 2022 RA1 Reasonable Adjustment Application Form – now closed

 Special Provisions Project